FEC(LEGAL) - ATTENDANCE: ATTENDANCE FOR CREDIT

 Except as provided below, a student in any grade level from kindergarten through grade 12 shall not be given credit or a final grade for a class unless the student is in attendance 90 percent of the days the class is offered.
 This restriction does not affect a student's right to excused absences to observe religious holy days [see FEA] and does not apply to a student who receives credit by examination for a class as provided by Education Code 28.023.
 [See EHDC]

 A student who is in attendance for at least 75 percent but less than 90 percent of the days a class is offered may be given credit or a final grade if the student completes a plan approved by the school's principal that provides for the student to meet the instructional requirements of the class.
 However, a student under the jurisdiction of a court in a criminal or juvenile justice proceeding may not receive credit or a final grade without the consent of the judge presiding over the student's case.

 An attendance committee may give class credit or a final grade to a student because of extenuating circumstances.
-The Board shall establish guidelines for determining what constitutes extenuating circumstances.
+A board shall establish guidelines for determining what constitutes extenuating circumstances.

-The Board shall adopt policies that establish alternative ways for students to make up work or regain credit or a final grade lost because of absences.
+A board shall adopt policies that establish alternative ways for students to make up work or regain credit or a final grade lost because of absences.
 The alternative ways must include at least one option that does not require a student to pay a fee.
-The availability of such option must be substantially the same as the availability of the educational program for which the District may charge a fee.
+The availability of such option must be substantially the same as the availability of the educational program for which a district may charge a fee.
 [See FP]

-If the committee denies a student credit or a final grade, the student may appeal the decision to the Board.
-The Board's decision may be appealed to the district court of the county in which the District's central administrative office is located.
+If the committee denies a student credit or a final grade, the student may appeal the decision to the board.
+A board's decision may be appealed to the district court of the county in which the district's central administrative office is located.